 The kitchen table model is named for the place where many couples sit down to discuss serious topics like divorce.
 This method of decision-making involves just two people – you and your spouse.
 It’s the simplest and least expensive way to get a divorce IF you and your spouse can make it work.
 But if each spouse doesn’t have all the facts about marital property rights and obligations, as well as reliable information about their assets and debts, trying to settle a divorce using the kitchen table method may make matters worse.
 The Negotiated Divorce system for agreeing to the terms of your divorce gives you and your spouse the information you need to bypass the problems that often arise when spouses try to settle the terms of their own divorces.
 We help you make smart, workable settlements that save you time, money and heartache now and well into the future.

 Private Mediation (Without Individual Lawyers)

-Mediation is assisted settlement negotiation.
-A divorce mediator is someone who is knowledgeable about family law, and is specially trained to be neutral and help couples come to agreements.
-A mediator will not make a decision for you; instead he or she will help you identify what’s most important to you; generate and evaluate options; and come up with the best plan for your family by agreement.
+Mediation is assisted in settlement negotiation.
+A divorce mediator is someone who is knowledgeable about family law and is specially trained to be neutral and help couples come to agreements.
+A mediator will not make a decision for you; instead, he or she will help you identify what’s most important to you; generate and evaluate options, and come up with the best plan for your family by agreement.

 The litigation model is what most people would call a “traditional” divorce process.
 The parties and their lawyers assume from the beginning of the case that a judge or jury will hear the case and decide the outcome of the parties’ divorce.
 The case proceeds according to the law and the rules that apply in the courtroom.